Director: Rupert Sanders

-Featuring: Kristen Stewart, Charlize Theron, Chris Hemsworth and Sam Claflin
+Starring: Kristen Stewart, Charlize Theron, Chris Hemsworth and Sam Claflin

-I have to say, I thought Snow White would have been more feminine and smiley… I don’t know if she wasn’t because of Stewart’s portrayal of her, or because the makers wanted to portray a more dark and Gothic version of Snow White.
+I have to say, I thought Snow White would have been more feminine and smiley… I don’t know if she wasn’t because of Stewart’s portrayal of her, or because the makers wanted to portray a more dark and gothic version of Snow White.

-The evil stepmother/Queen played by Charlize Theron which I also don’t think was a “bad” choice either… But she was a tad theatrical at the beginning which don’t get me wrong, is probably appropriate.
+The evil stepmother/Queen played by Charlize Theron was another casting decision I don’t think was a bad choice exactly… But she was a tad theatrical at the beginning, which don’t get me wrong, is probably appropriate.
 But it was almost too much.

-The seven dwarfs were awesome!
-Although I do wish that their names were like the well known Disney version (Sneezy, Sleepy, Dopey, Doc, Happy, Bashful and Grumpy which became Beith, Coll, Duir, Gort, Muir, Nion, and Quert).
+The seven dwarves were great.
+Although I do wish their names were like the well-known Disney version (Sneezy, Sleepy, Dopey, Doc, Happy, Bashful and Grumpy, which became Beith, Coll, Duir, Gort, Muir, Nion, and Quert).

 Having been so critical so far, I have to say that I did enjoy this film.
-The visual effects were incredible!
-The Mirror Man leaked out of the mirror like metallic silk… It was solid yet liquid which was super cool.
+The visual effects were incredible.
+The Mirror Man leaked out of the mirror like metallic silk… It was solid yet liquid, which was super cool.

 My expectations of a flailing and weak Snow White with a strong love story was totally not what the film was.
 It is The Hunger Games meets Alice In Wonderland (2010) with strong characters, violence and action.
-A fairytale for tweens.
+A fairytale for the modern tween.

-Connie’s rating: 6.5/10
+Jodie’s rating: 6.5/10